Berlin to create 10,000 extra beds for Ukrainian refugees – DW – 11/20/2022

 Weber has been at the church helping from the start.
 The 37-year-old science editor was born in the Soviet Union and has lived in Germany since 1990.
 "As a Russian by birth, I feel particularly affected and I want to prove that what the Kremlin is saying is not right," he said.
 Weber's wife Victoria Abakumovski agrees.

-"At home I want to climb the walls," she says.
+"At home I want to climb the walls," she said.
 "I'd rather be here, giving German lessons, listening to our guests, holding their hands and crying with them."

 Clothing the dead